techmyth/techmyth.github.io/content/contributions.en.md

 ---
-title: "Projects"
+title: "Contributions"
 draft: false
 ---

-A few of my “popular” works.
+A few of my “popular” contributions.
 The unpopular ones can be found on my [github](https://github.com/rebelinux).

+{{< inTextImg url="/img/diagrammer.webp" height=30 >}}
+**[Diagrammer.Core](https://github.com/rebelinux/Diagrammer.Core)** is a powerShell module which provides the core framework for generating as built diagrams for many common datacenter systems.

 {{< inTextImg url="/img/packer.webp" height=30 >}}
 **[Packer Ubuntu vSphere Horizon](https://github.com/rebelinux/packer-ubuntu-vsphere-horizon-iso)** is a repo to builds automatically Ubuntu VM templates (Ubuntu 22.04) for VMware vSphere and Horizon environment using Hashicorp's Packer.